The Rare Breeding Birds Panel

 Click here to watch the talks from the RBBP’s 50th anniversary conference

 In addition, we have published papers reviewing our first 50 years of monitoring rare breeding birds, and what it has shown us, in British Birds and British Wildlife – we will share them here in due course.
 In September we will publish our latest report on rare non-native breeding birds, covering the period 2015-20, and then our annual report on native rare breeding birds (in 2021) will be out in November.
-And Panel Archivist Mark Holling has published papers on the breeding of Great Grey Shrike, Spotted Sandpipers and Serin (see blogs on these here).
+And Panel Archivist Mark Holling has published papers on the breeding of Great Grey Shrike, Spotted Sandpiper, Serin and Bee-eater (see blogs on these here).

-UPDATE: our previous annual report, Rare Breeding Birds in the UK in 2020, published in British Birds in November 2022, is now freely available for download here.
+UPDATE: our previous annual report, Rare Breeding Birds in the UK in 2021, published in British Birds in November 2023, is now freely available for download here.
 All previous reports, back to 1973, can be found here.

 Rare breeding birds in the UK in 2021